-Your Advisor, The Bad News
+Your Advisor: The Bad News

 Most advisors practice “suitability” as it relates to a standard of care, not fiduciary stewardship thus attracting conflicts of interest to the detriment of your returns.
-Sorry to be the bearer of bad news, but most IAs are more sales professional than they are savvy investment consultant.
+Sorry to be the bearer of bad news, but most IAs are more sales professional than they are savvy investment consultants.
 Some even rise to snake oil man statuses such as Bernie Madoff and Earl Jones.

 What FinTechs Offer